-Client: Government of Mongolia Country: Mongolia
+Government of Mongolia

+Mongolia

-Cambridge English Language Assessment is currently part of a Cambridge University-wide consortium working to support government reforms in primary and secondary education throughout Mongolia.
+Cambridge Assessment English worked as part of a Cambridge University wide consortium to support government reforms in primary and secondary education throughout Mongolia.

-The consortium, appointed by the Government of Mongolia, includes Cambridge English Language Assessment, Cambridge International Examinations and the Cambridge University Faculty of Education.
+The consortium, appointed by the Government of Mongolia, includes Cambridge Assessment English, Cambridge Assessment International Education and the Cambridge University Faculty of Education.
 The collaboration was launched in 2011 and aims to deliver reform through Cambridge providing support to national teams of experts and education methodologists.